nasrokamora/app6/README.md

-# 🎬 Movies & TV Shows Website (Coming Soon)
+# 🎬 Movies & TV Shows Website

-This is a **work-in-progress** project for a Movies & TV Shows website, built with modern web technologies and frameworks.
-Stay tuned for the full release!
+Welcome to the updated version of the Movies & TV Shows project!
+This project, built with modern web technologies and frameworks, has been enhanced with a brand-new movie streaming feature.
+Enjoy a seamless, high-quality streaming experience directly on the site.

+Check out the live demo: https://magix-movies.vercel.app
 ---

 ## 🛠️ Technologies Used